Skip to main content

 • Not Counselors:

 Importantly, Hope Squad members are not meant to act as therapists or counselors.
-Their role is to be a first point of contact, a safe space for students to share concerns, and a facilitator for connecting them with trained professionals.
+Their role is to be a first point of contact, a safe space person to share concerns with, and a facilitator for connecting them with trained professionals.

 • Focus on Connection:

-Hope Squads emphasize the importance of human connection and creating a culture of support and understanding within the school.
+Hope Squad emphasize the importance of human connection and creating a culture of support and understanding within the school.

 • Stigma Reduction:

-Hope Squads work to reduce the stigma surrounding mental health and suicide by promoting open communication and encouraging students to seek help when needed.
+Hope Squad works to reduce the stigma surrounding mental health and suicide by promoting open communication and encouraging students to seek help when needed.

 • Evidence-Based Approach: